indiya77/MiniProject/2_Architecture/Readme.md

 # Architecture

-* The Behaviour Diagram is added in its folder.
+* The Behaviour Diagrams and structure Diagrams are added in its respective folder.